Being Laid Off Feels Lousy

 in The Liftoff Program?

-It’s early days with The Liftoff Program (which is one reason I’m offering the crazy discount, which I talk more about below) and I hope to make myself available for up to 10 individual coaching sessions a week (my schedule and Parkinson’s symptoms permitting, more about my condition below).
+It’s early days with The Liftoff Program (which is one reason I’m offering the crazy discount, which I talk more about below) and I hope to make myself available for up to 10 individual coaching sessions a week.
 As more members sign up, we will have the opportunity for group Zoom meetings.

 You Customize It For Yourself